DIY Zombie Makeup

 Let the latex and tissue mix dry all the way.

-Then I used the white face paint but I just stippled it on with the makeup sponge.
-The previous years I brush on a thick heavy layer of white which I definitely didn’t do this year.
-You can see in the below photo that I started around the wound and worked my way out.
+Then I used the white face paint cream.
+I just stippled it on with the makeup sponge.
+In the previous years, I brushed on a thick, heavy layer of white, which I definitely didn’t do this year.
+You can see in the photo below that I started around the tissue layers and worked my way out.

 And then covered the entire face.
-Thicker in some areas then others.
+Thicker in some areas than others to create an uneven light skin tone.

-Take a thicker artists or makeup brush and stipple it around the wounds.
+Take a thicker artist’s or makeup brush and stipple it around the tissues and latex to blend it towards the pale skin tone.

 She was a very happy zombie at that point.

-At the end I used some more white for certain areas and dabbled some more blood on other areas with the stippling sponge and fake blood.
+In the end, I used some more white for certain areas and dabbed some more fake blood on other areas with the stippling sponge.

 And done.